rodriguezda/python-programming-104/README.md

 > After the end of the program, this repository will be made private.
 Students are encouraged to clone this repository at the end of the course for future use and reference (don't worry, we'll go over how to do that).

 ## Course Details
 Python Programming is a 40-hour course.
-This course is open to and encouraged for absolute beginners, delivered in a 5 day full-time format, with a sixth day used for final project preparation and presentation.
+This course is open to and encouraged for absolute beginners, delivered in a 20 day full-time format, with 1-2 days used for final project preparation and presentation.

 Once enrolled, students complete 3.5 hours of pre-work on the myGA platform.